Leo4j/Invoke-ADEnum/README.md

 With Invoke-ADEnum, you can quickly and efficiently enumerate various aspects of Active Directory, including forests, domains, trusts, domain controllers, users, groups, computers, shares, ACLs, OUs, GPOs, and more.

-One of the standout features of Invoke-ADEnum is its ability to generate an Active Directory Audit Report in HTML format.
-The report offers a detailed overview of the Active Directory infrastructure, in an easy-to-navigate layout.
+One of the features of Invoke-ADEnum is its ability to generate an Active Directory Audit Report in HTML format.
+Whether performing security assessments, compliance audits, or general Active Directory enumeration tasks, the report will provide a detailed overview of the Active Directory infrastructure, in an easy-to-navigate layout.

-Whether performing security assessments, compliance audits, or general Active Directory enumeration tasks, Invoke-ADEnum is a tool for any IT professional working with Active Directory.
+Invoke-ADEnum is a tool for any IT professional working with Active Directory.

-Required Dependencies: PowerView

 PARAMETERS: